 - Educare New Orleans works with a research team from Tulane University to collect data that strengthens our program.

-- Parents receive communication about their child’s progress
+- Parents receive on going communication about their child’s progress.

 High minimum staff qualifications:

 - Master Teachers & Family Support Manager: Master’s degrees

 - Lead Teachers & Family Advocate Specialists: Bachelor’s degrees

 - Teacher Aides: Childcare Certifications, and/or CDA